Upper Tract Cancer

 At Yale Urology, we have expertise in diagnosis and management of Upper Tract Urothelial Cancer, a relatively rare cancer of the urinary collecting system and ureter.
-There are a broad range of treatment options which include medicine and surgery.
+There is a broad range of treatment options which include medicine and surgery.
 Our team has expertise in minimally invasive diagnosis and treatment of upper tract tumors using small cameras and other devices including the Holmium laser.
 Additionally, robotic-assisted surgical systems provide all the benefits of minimally invasive procedures while allowing surgeons to perform surgeries with higher precision.
-During robotic surgery, our highly trained and skilled surgeons control every aspect of the procedure at a sophisticated robotic platform.
+During robotic surgery, our surgeons control every aspect of the procedure at a sophisticated robotic platform.
 The surgeons’ hand movements are translated into precise, micro-movements of the robotic instruments.

 Our surgeons perform laparoscopic, robotic, and open surgery including nephroureterectomy (removal of the kidney and ureter), as well as kidney-sparing treatments such as ureterectomy and reconstruction.
 Our surgeons and medical oncologists collaborate to offer our patients an integrated approach to treating patients with chemotherapy and surgery, with the goal of providing our patients with the best possible outcomes.